5 Ways Content Marketing Fuels Brand Growth

 Brands that offer a wealth of useful and accurate information without pushing their own products and services too heavily build trust and credibility in consumers’ eyes.

 MoneySavingExpert is the perfect example.
 Despite being a for-profit business, MSE has championed the consumer from its inception and always been clear about how it does and doesn’t finance its site (signposted affiliate links, but no paid-for placements).

 Consumers have come to trust the site (and the reputation of its founder Martin Lewis) as a source of detailed, up-to-date advice on how to manage their money.
 The only way to build this kind of credibility is through truly amazing content that gives people much more than it asks for.

 No matter what industry you’re in, there are dozens if not hundreds of ‘why’ questions that your target audience wants answers for.

 For other questions, quick, easy-to-skim content is preferred.
 (On average, listicles get 80% more traffic than other types of articles.)

 Whatever format you decide is the most useful, every piece of content represents an opportunity to demo your expertise, share your knowledge, and guide your audience in the right direction.

-5. Content is scalable and evergreen
+5. Organic and evergreen

 One advantage of paid advertising is that its ROI is obvious in the dashboard, whether it’s measured in cost-per-click, profit-per-impression, or another metric.
 But one major downside is that the benefits only last as long as the paid campaign is live.
 When the ad vanishes, so does your traffic.